jtheardw/mantissa/README.md

 ### CCRL

-Mantissa currently holds a blitz ELO rating of 2686 on CCRL (as of version 2.1.1).
+Mantissa currently holds a blitz ELO rating of 2999 on CCRL (as of version 3.0.0).
 This score may fluctuate in the future, as this is its first entry on the list.

 ### CEDR

-Mantissa-3.0.0 has 2933 Rating points on the CEDR (Chess Engines Diary) System.
+Mantissa 3.0.0 has 2933 Rating points on the CEDR (Chess Engines Diary) System.

+### CEGT

+Mantissa 3.0.0 has a 2877 rating on CEGT Blitz.

 ## Features